-Cicada Tattoo is a quality tattoo shop located in the North side of seattle, WA.
-We are located just north of Greenlake, nestled between Northgate and Greenwood, just a block from Oak Tree Cinema.
+Cicada Tattoo is a quality tattoo shop located in the north end of Seattle, WA.
+We are just north of Greenlake, nestled between Northgate and Greenwood, a block from Oak Tree Cinema.
 The shop offers spacious, clean studios and a relaxed environment.

 We offer many styles.
-Whether its a large dragon sleeve or custom piece on the ribs; or just a small star, cross, or butterfly on a foot or wrist, we are happy to work with your ideas and realize your vision. some of the things we enjoy doing: Traditional Japanese, traditional American old school, new school, biomechanical, script, black and gray, realistic portraits of pets or love ones, animals, angels, creatures and monsters, flowers, abstract designs, reworking older designs to bring them to life, cover-ups (instead of removal), and larger free hand compositions that compliment the shapes and forms of the body.
+Whether it be a large dragon sleeve, a custom piece on the ribs; or just a small star, cross, or butterfly on a foot or wrist, we are happy to work with your ideas and realize your vision.
+Some of the things we enjoy doing: traditional Japanese, traditional American old school, new school, bio-mechanical, script, black and gray, realistic portraits of pets or love ones, animals, angels, creatures and monsters, flowers, abstract designs, reworking older designs to bring them to life, cover-ups (instead of removal), and larger free hand compositions that compliment the shapes and forms of the body.

-Yes and no. We are more than happy to tattoo you on the spot if possible, but often our artists are already booked up for the day, so its good to set things up ahead of time.
-If the artist is available, they can draw up simple tattoos while you wait, but larger more complicated tattoos will take some planning so an appointment will still have to be made in order to give the artist time to prepare.
+Yes and no. We are more than happy to tattoo you on the spot if possible, but often our artists are already booked up for the day, so it’s a good idea to set things up ahead of time.
+If the artist is available, they can draw up simple tattoos while you wait, but larger more complicated tattoos will take some planning so an appointment will still have to be made in order to give the artist time to properly prepare.

 So how do I get things going?

 If the tattoo is fairly simple and straight forward, you can set up an appointment over the phone.
-206-327-9309.
-We do require a deposit so you will need to use a credit card.
+The number is 206-327-9309.
+We do require a deposit so you would need to use a credit card.
 Anyone at the shop can set this up for you.
-We do not schedule appointments via email because the flow of communication is too stilted.
+We do not generally schedule appointments via email because the flow of communication is too stilted.

-But what if I need to have something designed?
+But what if I need to get something designed first?

 If the tattoo is a bit more complicated you should speak directly to the tattoo artist.
 If you live relatively close, it is always best to stop in and talk to the artist face to face.
-If you are from out of town or it is difficult to make it in, you can still make the appointment over the phone, but you will want to talk directly to the artist, and perhaps email the artist all precise details about the tattoo and attach any relevant reference photos. [email protected]
+If you are from out of town or it is difficult to make it in, you can still make the appointment over the phone, but you will want to talk directly to the artist.
+Often it is helpful to also email the artist all precise details about the tattoo and attach any relevant reference photos. [email protected]

 The Artist will want to know such things as size of the tattoo, placement on body, any existing tattoos that need to be worked around or incorporated, whether the piece will be in color or black and gray.
-The artist will also want to know the style you are going for (realism, old school, cartoonish, stylized, abstract, design), etc.
+The artist will also want to know the style you are going for (realism, old school, cartoonish, stylized, abstract, design, etc.).

 How do I set up a consultation?

-Since artists are often busy, a consultation appointment is the perfect way to insure your tattoo idea gets the attention it deserves.
+Since artists are often busy, a consultation appointment is the perfect way to insure your tattoo ideas get the attention they deserve.
 You can set up the appointment over the phone or in person.
 Anyone at the shop can schedule it for you.
-You can request the appointment to be made with a certain artist; or if you are not particular about who does the tattoo, we will pick one for you based on who is available on the day you are available to come in.
-For a consultation appointment, we set aside at least a half hour of time so that your ideas can be properly discussed.
+You can request the appointment to be made with a certain artist.
+If you are not particular about who does the tattoo, we will pick one for you based on who is available on the day you are available to come in.
+For most consultation appointments, we set aside a half hour of time so that your ideas can be properly discussed.
 If necessary we can look at some pictures on the internet or in books.
-The consultation is for brainstorming moreso than drawing: some rough sketching may be done at that time, but usually the artists saves the drawing for later.
+The consultation is for brainstorming moreso than drawing: some rough sketching may be done at that time, but usually the artists saves the actual drawing for later.
 There is no deposit necessary for a consultation, and no obligation to get the tattoo.
 If you feel good about things, the artist will then schedule you for the actual tattoo appointment.

 To set up a tattoo appointment we will require a deposit.
-For most tattoos we require $60, but the artist may ask for more for a larger piece.
+For most tattoos we require $80, but the artist may ask for more, especially for a larger piece.
 This money lets us know that you are serious before we commit time to drawing.
 We do not actually charge anything to draw; this money will eventually all be applied to your tattoo.
-If your tattoo involves multiple appointments, the money will be carried over to hold subsequent appointments, and will then be applied to the cost of your final session.
+If your tattoo involves multiple appointments, the money will be carried over to hold each subsequent appointments and will then be applied to the cost of your final session.
 The deposit is not refundable, so if you decide not to get tattooed after all, the artist will keep the money as compensation for drawing or planning of the tattoo.
 If you miss your appointment without letting us know ahead of time, the deposit will be forfeited.
-We require at least 24 hour cancellation notice for rescheduling.
-Anything less than that does not give the artist time to book another client, so the artist is left essentially unemployed for that day.
+We require at least 48 hours cancellation notice for rescheduling.
+Anything less than that does not give the artist time to book another client, so the artist would be left essentially unemployed for that day.